-This red wine garlic bucatini is cooked in wine and then sautéed in a red wine garlic sauce.
+This red wine garlic bucatini recipe is cooked in wine and then sautéed in a red wine garlic sauce.
 Top it with a soft boiled egg for a stunningly simple dinner.

 *This post is sponsored by Barilla®